JimChr-R4GN4R/Cryptopals-Writeups/Challenge Set 1/Detect AES in ECB mode/README.md

 Can you recognize what it shows?

-If no,then go to a doctor to check you eyes :P , but if you do, then this is because this image was encrypted with AES ECB.
+If no,then go to a doctor to check your eyes :P , but if you do, then this is because this image was encrypted with AES ECB.
 That means every pixel of the image was encrypted with the same key.

 So if a pixel has the same color with another pixel, then the encrypted result will be the same.